 Chalk paint is a popular tool in home interior design lately.

-Before you try to spray this type of paint, it is important to know that it is usually too thick to spray properly.
+Before spraying this type of paint, it is important to know that it is usually too thick to spray properly.

 Thinning chalk paint is almost always a requirement before spraying it.

 The reason why chalk paint must be thinned is that it is thick enough that it can’t get through the small nozzle head on the sprayer.

 The nozzle is designed to add air to the paint to spray it out in a fan, but the paint has to be thin enough for this to be accomplished.

 Otherwise, the paint will come out in clumps, which not only looks bad but also runs the risk of ruining the sprayer.

 The Process of Thinning Chalk Paint with Water

 Thinning chalk paint is the same idea as thinning other kinds of latex paint.